© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Offa's Dyke: section in Passage Grove, 660m west of Sheepcot is a scheduled monument protected by Historic England under reference 1020603.
 View the official record →

-Offa's Dyke is a linear earthwork of eighth-century date constructed under the direction of King Offa of Mercia, likely between 757 and 796, to demarcate the frontier between the Anglo-Saxon kingdom of Mercia and the Welsh kingdoms to the west.
+Offa's Dyke is a linear earthwork constructed in the late eighth century by order of King Offa of Mercia to demarcate the Anglo-Saxon kingdom's western frontier against Welsh territories.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1020603.

 Offa's Dyke: section in Passage Grove, 660m west of Sheepcot is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1020603.